 Gateshead

 § This page gives an overview of the Gateshead local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Gateshead lies on the southern bank of the River Tyne, directly opposite Newcastle upon Tyne, with which it shares iconic bridges such as the Tyne Bridge and Gateshead Millennium Bridge.
 The town is known for the Sage Gateshead concert hall, the BALTIC Centre for Contemporary Art housed in a converted flour mill, and the striking Angel of the North sculpture that dominates the skyline.
 Its landscape is a mix of urban riverside developments, historic villages like Whickham and Ryton, and rolling countryside stretching towards the Derwent Valley and Beamish.
 Parks, nature reserves, and riverbanks provide green spaces, while the blend of cultural landmarks and scenic landscapes gives Gateshead a distinctive character.

-The administrative boundary of Gateshead can be viewed on OpenStreetMap: District Boundary of Gateshead.
+The administrative boundary of Gateshead can also be viewed on OpenStreetMap: District Boundary of Gateshead.

 Key Facts about Gateshead